JulioCesarRamirez/topic-explorer/README.md

 This app needs a github token like [this one](https://docs.github.com/en/graphql/guides/forming-calls-with-graphql).

-After generate your token, you will create a `.env` file at root level who contains
+After generating your token, you will create a `.env` file at root level that contains

 ```
 REACT_APP_GRAPHQL_API_URL=https://api.github.com/graphql